Letter notes: On Franklin expedition letter book "May We Be Spared to Meet on Earth"

 • On 'The Terror' series: "it made use of extraordinarily careful historical research and gave each of the persons represented his own character arc based on his personal histories and traits" (p.
 16)

-Given that the series' portrayal of Crozier was extrapolated from his mental state at the start of the expedition, with a dash of James Clark Ross rumours and a huge dollop of cultural stereotype, a comment or two would've been helpful.
+Given that the series' portrayal of Crozier was extrapolated from his mental state at the start of the expedition, with a dash of James Clark Ross rumours and a huge dollop of cultural stereotype, a more sober comment or two would've been helpful.

 • Chapter 1: